User-Generated Content (UGC) in Social Media Marketing

 - Reviews and Testimonials: Honest feedback shared on websites, social media, or review platforms.
 Whether glowing or critical, these insights help build trust and guide others through the buying process.

-- Social Posts: Tweets, Facebook posts, Stories, and more mentioning or tagging your brand.
-They’re often spontaneous shout-outs, offering organic exposure from real users.
+- Social Posts: Tweets, Facebook posts, Stories, and more, mentioning or tagging your brand.
+They’re often spontaneous shoutouts that offer organic exposure from real users.

 - Blogs or Articles: Longer-form content written by customers or fans.
 These posts often include personal experiences or deep dives that give more context and credibility to your brand.